 Amy F. Curry

 Prior to joining Frost Brown Todd, Amy worked on tax credit syndication deals in the New York City offices of two international law firms.
 Amy is based in Frost Brown Todd’s Louisville office and continues to work on transactions across the country, frequently collaborating with attorneys in the firm’s various offices.
-Amy has been recognized in Chambers USA rankings for Real Estate in 2015 and 2016.
+Amy has been recognized in Chambers USA rankings for Real Estate in 2015-2017.